andreagrandi/andreagrandi-pelican/content/2024/1-blogging-from-web-using-vscode.md

 Status: draft
 Summary: How to write a blog post for a static generated blog (Pelican) using VSCode.

-This is just a dtaft
+This is just a draft